hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

 ``TestMapRoundTrip`` provides four methods for testing the process of going from in-memory Python object to data stored on disk and back.
 Three of these methods--``setUpContainer``, ``addContainer``, and ``getContainer``--are required for carrying out the roundtrip test.
-The fourth method is required for testing the conversion from the container to the :py:mod:`builder <pynwb.form.build.builders>`--the intermediate data structure that gets used by :py:class:`~pynwb.form.backends.io.FORMIO` implementations for writing to disk.
+The fourth method is required for testing the conversion from the container to the :py:mod:`builder <hdmf.form.build.builders>`--the intermediate data structure that gets used by :py:class:`~hdmf.form.backends.io.FORMIO` implementations for writing to disk.

 If you do not want to test step of the process, you can just implement ``setUpContainer``, ``addContainer``, and ``getContainer``.